HTML: Images, Icons and Favicons

 What are Images, Icons and Favicons?

 Images, icons and favicons are all used to display images, logos or other graphical elements on a web page.
-Images are typically displayed in an image tag, while icons can be embedded in the source code of a web page or displayed as buttons or pop-ups.
-Favicons are small icon files that browsers cache in their own history so that they can quickly identify a web page when it is subsequently visited.
+Images typically displays in an image tag, while icons can embed in the source code of a web page or displays as buttons or pop-ups.
+Favicons are small icon files that browsers cache in their own history so that they can quickly identify a web page when it subsequently visits.

 How to use Images, Icons and Favicons in HTML?